-- 58. The weighted average maturity (WAM) of in-house deposits as at 30th November 2010 was 42.1 days.
-This is made up of £71m of instant access balances with a maturity of 1 day, and £145m of deposits with a WAM of 60.9 days. - 59.
-With the prospect of interest rates remaining lower for longer, and to protect against the downside risk of the timing of base rate increases, the TMST will be aiming to increase the WAM of deposits.
-The increased WAM of deposits will still continue to be offset by a relatively high instant access balance whist market conditions are still appropriate.
-The benefit of increasing the WAM is that it will give a greater degree of certainty, and dampen the volatility, of investment returns.

-- 60. During 2010/11 the Treasury Management team tailored a rolling programme of 6 month deposits with a selection of counterparties deemed to be of higher credit quality.
-The rolling programme has benefited by the pick up in yield for 6 months deposits whilst maintaining a relatively low WAM.
-The Treasury Management team will continue with this rolling programme if market conditions are appropriate. - 61.
-The Council has the facility to invest directly in UK Government Gilts, Certificates of Deposits and other Sovereign Bonds since early 2010.
-The Council will continue to keep this facility in place and may invest in such products if market conditions are favourable.
+- 63. The weighted average maturity (WAM) of in-house deposits as at 30 November 2011 was 202.7 days.
+This is made up of £43.3m of instant access balances with a maturity of 1 day, and £219.9m of deposits with a WAM of 242.3 days. - 64.
+With the prospect of interest rates remaining lower for longer, and to protect against the downside risk of the timing of base rate changes, the TMST will aim to maintain the WAM of deposits by lending longer term to local authorities and maintaining a relatively high instant access balance, diversified using MMFs.
+The benefit of maintaining a longer WAM is that it will give a greater degree of certainty, and dampen the volatility, of investment returns. - 65.
+During 2011/12 the Treasury Management team continued a rolling programme of 6 month deposits with a selection of counterparties deemed to be of higher credit quality in order to pick up in yield for 6 months deposits whilst maintaining a relatively low WAM.
+However, the ability to continue this strategy has been limited by a reduction in the number of counterparties deemed to be of sufficiently high quality for longer-term deposits. - 66.
+The Council has had the facility to invest directly in UK Government Gilts, T-bills, Certificates of Deposits and other Sovereign Bonds since early 2010.
+The Council will continue to keep this facility in place and may invest in such products if market conditions are favourable, or if alternative options are limited.
+If availability of acceptable credit worthy institutions is reduced, the council may use the Debt Management Office Deposit Facility and will continue to prioritise security and liquidity of assets over investment returns.